Efficient High-Dimensional Entangled State Analyzer with Linear Optics: High-Dimensional Entangled State Analyzer

-To maximize the success probability, we design the auxiliary state of $d-2$ photons such that the photons across the different spatial modes are never in the same time-bin since this would lead to an unsuccessful ESA.
-This is achieved by preparing the auxiliary photons in an entangled state of the form
+To maximize the success probability of our setup, we design the auxiliary state of $d-2$ photons such that these photons are never in the same time bin since this would lead to an unsuccessful ESA.
+Moreover, we use the fact that we project all photons in a superposition of modes where all time bins are unique (the permutation basis) to exclude two unique time bins in each mode of the auxiliary state.
+By doing so, each mode leads to two non-zero terms in the final projection of $a$ and $b$, as we see later on.
+The auxiliary photons are therefore prepared in an entangled state of the form